RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-4-august-2021.md

 Keep the following in mind:

-- Upgrades from versions earlier than v6.0 are not supported
+- Upgrades from versions earlier than v6.0 are not supported.

 - The new internode encryption feature requires port 3342 to be open on all machines in the cluster.